Sorry, you need to enable JavaScript to visit this website.

 3. Applicability

 This policy applies to all the District’s workforce members performing official functions on behalf of the District’s government, and/or any District agency/entity that receives enterprise services from the OCTO.
-In addition, this policy applies to any providers and third-party entities with access to the District’s information, networks, and applications.
+In addition, this policy applies to any provider and third-party entity with access to the District’s information, systems, network and applications.

 4. Policy